PatrickDegner/Terraform-GCP-Examples/README.md

 # Terraform-GCP-Examples

-* First Create a Key for your Service Account and download it as JSON
+* Create a key for your Service Account and download it as JSON
-* Put the Key.json into the Main Folder
+* Put the Key.json into the Main Project Folder

 ### Commands:
 ```sh